 For the 2023-2024 school year, courses that will be offered during the fall semester include Introduction to Business, Administration of Justice, and Anthropology.
-During the spring semester, Introduction to Finance, Concepts of Criminal Law, and Biotechnology will be offered.
+During the winter, Public Speaking and America's Social Problems will be offered.
+During the spring semester, Introduction to Finance and Concepts of Criminal Law will be offered.